irods-contrib/iRODS-K8s-Staging/README.md

 There are GitHub actions to maintain code quality in this repo:
  - Pylint (minimum score of 10/10 to pass),
  - Build/publish a Docker image.

+### How to build the Docker image for this product

+ - docker build --build-arg APP_VERSION=Test -f Dockerfile -t irods-k8s-settings:latest .
+ - This image must be placed in a container image registry and referenced in the Job supervisor config DB table or using the Supervisor settings application.